JKSH/LQ-Bindings/examples/Dynamic GUI Composition and Management/README.md

 ------------
-- If you select "Tab Widget", "Tool Box", "Horizontal Splitter", "Vertical Splitter, or "MDI Area", LabVIEW will freeze when you transition from Run mode back to Edit mode (i.e. when you stop the VI)
+- If you select "Tab Widget", "Tool Box", "Horizontal Splitter", "Vertical Splitter, or "MDI Area", LabVIEW will freeze when you transition from Run mode back to Edit mode (i.e. when you stop the VI).
+    - This is caused by an issue inside LabVIEW; NI is tracking this issue under CAR #690115.